 By now, you’ve heard about antioxidants in skin care.
-You’ve heard that free radicals damage skin structures, cause skin aging and even skin cancer.
-You’ve also heard that antioxidants neutralize free radicals to help mitigate this cellular and molecular damage.
+You’ve also heard about free radicals that damage skin structures; free radical skin damage plays a key role in skin aging, inflammation and skin cancer.
+You’ve also heard that antioxidants neutralize free radicals.
+Green tea antioxidants applied to your skin have been proven to stop free radical skin damage.
+For many people, this benefit is dramatically noticeable.
+I get comments like this one,

 Green tea antioxidants are part of an antioxidant group called polyphenols.